Frank McGovern is a Senior Information Security Engineer in Chicago, Illinois.

-The official title held is Information Security Engineer, however, the title does not hold every aspect of what Frank does where he works.
+The official title held is Senior Information Security Engineer, however, the title does not hold every aspect of what Frank does where he works.
 Frank currently works for Walsh Construction, a large North American contractor (value: $6bil).
 Walsh Construction has roughly 4,000 users and are a complete Microsoft customer, including full E5 stack.
 This gives Frank a lot of valuable insight that he hopes to share with everyone else.

 Frank’s job life started young, however, his professional life started at 17 when he joined the United States Marine Corps.
 During his years in the Marines, he was an 0231 – Intelligence Specialist.
 He worked for numerous units, most notably being MACG-28 and then worked for the G2 for 2nd MAW at MCAS Cherry Point and finally with VMU-2.
 Frank deployed twice to Iraq (2007: Al Qa’im and 2008: Al Taqaddum) with VMU-2 for ISR missions.
 What that means in laymen terms is that he was the intelligence analyst during drone missions.
 He told the drone pilots where to fly and what to look at as well as took photos, called in patrols or jets, relayed information to ground units, and wrote up mission reports on findings.